 Yoga’s holistic approach to wellbeing

-Yoga means union.
-To be healthy and well we have to work on the “whole being” rather than separate parts.
+Looking after the whole person: yoga has a holistic approach to health and wellbeing.
+To be healthy we have to work on the whole person rather than separate parts.
 As human beings we are multi-layered and miraculous!
 There is so much going on beneath the surface.
 Our layers are interwoven and do not function as individual parts.
-Our mind health is really important to our physical health.
-Our thoughts and mental attitude can really shape our world.
-Happy mind means a happy body and vice versa.
-With practices to bring balance to each layer, Yoga Therapy can not only be preventive or curative, but also serve as a means to manage illness, or facilitate healing in the person as a whole being.
+For example, our mind health is really important to our physical health – our thoughts and emotions can really shape our world.